hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_snail_on_a_leaf_8390aaa9-34c4-4170-af28-4cb4b21ea18f-0_3.content.md

 ## Contact us

 Have questions or need help choosing the right wallpaper for your workspace?
-Contact us at [email protected] and we'll be happy to assist you.
+Contact us at me@pavolhejny.com and we'll be happy to assist you.

 ---